Well Known Nevada Turquoise Varieties

 McGinnis Turquoise

-Situated in the eastern foothills of central Nevada’s Toiyabe Range, the McGuinness Turquoise Mine is named in honor of George McGuinness, who intermittently operated the mine during the 1930s and 1940s.
-The mine’s turquoise is typically medium to dark blue, although it can occasionally exhibit greenish hues.
-The finest McGuinness Turquoise is characterized by its deep blue color and slight translucency.
-The mine remains operational on a limited basis, weather permitting.
+Located within the eastern foothills of central Nevada’s Toiyabe Range, the McGuinness Turquoise Mine is named in honor of George McGuinness, who intermittently operated the mine during the 1930s and 1940s.
+The mine’s turquoise typically presents medium to dark blue hues, although occasional greenish tones may be observed.
+The superior quality McGuinness Turquoise is distinguished by its deep blue coloration and subtle translucence.
+The mine operates on a limited seasonal basis, contingent upon favorable weather conditions.
+Consequently, acquiring genuine specimens of this turquoise is a valued endeavor.

 Stormy Mountain Turquoise

-The Stormy Mountain turquoise mine, renowned for its distinctive dark blue hue, is situated in Elko County, Northeastern Nevada.
-This striking turquoise derives its name from the intricate patterns and colors present within it.
+The Stormy Mountain turquoise mine, celebrated for its characteristic dark blue coloration, is located in Elko County, Northeastern Nevada.
+This notable turquoise is so named due to the intricate patterns and colors observed within it.

 Fox Mine Turquoise